 François-René de Chateaubriand (1768-1848)

 Eleusis or Elefsina, a town with a population of 30,000 inhabitants, is situated 20 km away from the city of Athens and is easily approachable by car.
 The town is known for both its ancient and its modern history.
-In ancient times it was considered to be, for almost 2000 years (1600-400 AD), one of the five sacred cities, where the Eleusinian Mysteries attracted for years pilgrims from all over the known world.
+In ancient times it was considered to be, for almost 2,000 years (1600-400 AD), one of the five sacred cities, where the Eleusinian Mysteries attracted for years pilgrims from all over the known world.
 Thanks to the great tragic poet Aeschylus, Eleusis gets even more famous in the ancient world as well as in our days.
 To book a car rental so that you may visit Eleusis and all other interesting destinations in or around Athens visit DiscoverCars.

-The citizens of Eleusis worshiped Demeter, the goddess of nature, spring and agriculture.
+Demeter and Persephone.
+The citizens of Eleusis worshiped Demeter, the goddess of nature, Spring and agriculture.
 The myth of Demeter and her daughter Persephone is, like most myths, allegorical.
-It refers to the rebirth of plant life, following its “death” in winter, and the eternal longing for immortality.
-According to a hymn of the 7th century B.C., one day the earth opened up in two, Plouton, the god of the underworld appeared, and seized the young Persephone.
+It refers to the rebirth of life, following its “death” in winter, and the eternal longing for immortality.
+According to a 7th c.
+BC hymn, one day the earth opened up in two, Plouton, the god of the underworld appeared, and seized the young Persephone.
 He took her to his kingdom and made her his wife.
 Her mother looked for her in despair.
-She looked for her nine days and nights, without success.
-She arrived despairing at the doorstep of the palace of Keleos, king of Eleusis.
-She became the nurse for his son, not revealing that she is a goddess.
-When her real identity was revealed, she requested that a temple be built in her honor.
-She remained in the temple, devastated by the loss of her daughter.
+Having looked for her nine days and nights, without success, she arrived in despair at the doorstep of the palace of Keleos, king of Eleusis.
+She became the nurse for his son, and when her real identity was revealed, she requested that a temple be built in her honor, where she remained, devastated by the loss of her daughter.
 The following year, not a seed grew on the world.
 Zeus was worried.
 He sent Hermes to appeal to Plouton.
 A compromise was reached: Persephone would remain in the kingdom of Plouton for one third of the year, and the remaining time she could stay with her mother.
 Overjoyed, Demeter allowed the plants and flowers to grow, and the earth became fruitful again.

 Emperor Hadrian had a special regard for the Eleusinian Mysteries in which he himself was initiated on his first visit in 124 AD.
 In order to facilitate the course of the Sacred Procession to the Sanctuary he built a monumental bridge over the Eleusinian Kephisos River, which often flooded.
 The bridge was 50 m in length, 5.30 m in width and was supported by 4 arches.
 It is one of the few bridges still preserved from antiquity.
 In the courtyard of the sanctuary of Eleusis two monumental gates were erected by the Panhellenes: one at the end of the road coming from the Peloponnese and the other at the end of the road coming from the port of Eleusis.
 Both were exact replicas of the gate of Hadrian in Athens.
 The inscriptions, engraved in large letters on both sides, informed visitors that the gates were erected in honor of the two goddesses of Eleusis and the Emperor, referring to Emperor Hadrian.